haproxytech/dataplaneapi/UPGRADE.md

   a bug that made the runtime branch unreachable, so this path always returned `202`.
 Clients should treat both `204` and `202` as success.

+- **Request bodies are capped at 1 GiB by default.** The old server read request bodies without any size limit.
+Bodies exceeding the limit are rejected with `413 Request Entity Too Large`.
+The limit is configurable via `--max-body-size` (or `max_body_size` in the configuration file); `0` disables it.

 - **Replacing acme providers, log profiles, crt-stores, mailers sections and http-errors sections now triggers a reload.** `PUT` on `/services/haproxy/configuration/acme/{name}`, `.../log_profiles/{name}`,